kobbled/rossum/README.md

 * XYZWPR
 * JOINTPOS

+Default arguements can also be specified using the _"default_params"_ field. where the `key:value` pair is the argument number (index starting at 1), and the default value you would like to specify.

+In the case for **"func01"** the 2nd integer argument will default to 1 if not included, and argument 3 will default to 0.0.
+There currently is no mechanism to leave argument 2 blank, but declare a value for argument 3.
+Therfore all subsequent arguments also have to be excluded for default arguments to work.
+This means that the arguments must be ordered in a manner that subsequent arguments would not need to be declared if the current argument is not specified.

 ### user macros

 package/project wide pre-processor macros can be defined either from the command line or the package manifest.
 From the command line macros are invoked the same way they are in GPP (see [GPP documentation][GPP]), with **-D***name=val*, or **/D***name=val*.
 Macros can be included in the package manifest as shown in [example package.json](#packagejson-file-example).